A pair of former bankers from Julius Baer and Citi have been charged over Singapore’s historic money laundering case.

 Su Binghai’s Driver

 In addition, 41-year old Liew Yik Kit was charged with one count of obstructing justice by disposing of four luxury cars and another count for lying about it to the police.
-Liew is a Singapore citizen and the personal driver of Su Binghai, also one of the 10 sentenced launderers.
+Liew is a Singapore citizen and the personal driver of Su Binghai, who fled is wanted for his involvement in the case.

 «Banks as important gatekeepers of our financial system have compliance systems in place to detect and turn away criminal funds.
 We rely on the integrity of bankers in general and relationship managers in particular, as the interface between clients and the banks, to ensure this,» said David Chew, director of Singapore's Commercial Affairs Department, in a separate statement.